Installation

 DBFLOW_LICENSE_KEY=DBFLOW-PRO-XXXXXXXXXXXXXXXX

 Issued licenses can be managed through the Customer Portal.
+Register one production domain there during the active license period.

 Verify the installation